Systematic Review | Definition, Examples & Guide

 A systematic review has many pros.

-- They minimise bias by considering all available evidence and evaluating each study for bias.
+- They minimise research bias by considering all available evidence and evaluating each study for bias.

 - Their methods are transparent, so they can be scrutinised by others.